kspearrin/Otp.NET/README.md

 ### Creation of a TOTP object

 Use of the library is fairly straightforward.
 There is a class called Totp.
 Simply create a new instance of it and pass in the shared secret key in plaintext as a byte array.
-There is also an overload that takes a ProtectedKey object.
-ProtectedKeys are encrypted in memory except for a narrow window of time where the hash is actually computed.
-The TOTP class converts all plaintext keys into a ProtectedKey internally.

 ```c#
 using OtpNet;